 Development of scenarios for the sector

-For the development of greenhouse gas reduction measures at the sectoral level, an assessment of future changes in the sector is important.
-How many areas will be cultivated in 2030, 2040 and 2050 and how many animals will be kept in Austria?
-Corresponding assessments can be made based on international population and market forecasts for Austria.
-Emissions depend heavily on production activity, and climate protection measures only have a long-term effect.
-Therefore, possible savings options can only be calculated based on this data and evaluated economically for Austrian agriculture.
+For the development of greenhouse gas reduction measures at the sectoral level, an assessment of the sector's future changes is crucial.
+How much land will be under cultivation in 2030, 2040, and 2050, and how many animals will be kept in Austria?
+Such assessments can be made based on international population and market forecasts for Austria.
+Emissions are strongly dependent on production activity, and climate protection measures only take effect in the long term.
+Therefore, potential savings options can only be calculated and economically evaluated for Austrian agriculture based on this data.

-In the KLILASZ project, the scenarios were defined in a stakeholder process that accompanied the project and coordinated with various interest groups.
-The project was organized in an interdisciplinary manner and analyzed the topic from the perspective of agricultural and climate policy and from a business perspective and also looked at various technical options for avoiding greenhouse gases.
-WIFO (Franz Sinabell) and INWE-BOKU (Erwin Schmid) and their employees carried out quantitative evaluations based on the land use model PASMA (Positive Agricultural and Forestry Sector Model of Austria), which was supplemented by further modules up to 2030 and To quantitatively model the measures to reduce greenhouse gases in agriculture that are foreseeable in 2040.
+In the KLILASZ project, the scenarios were defined in a stakeholder process accompanying the project and coordinated with various interest groups.
+The project was interdisciplinary and analyzed the topic from the perspectives of agricultural and climate policy as well as from a business management perspective, also considering various technical options for greenhouse gas reduction.
+WIFO (Franz Sinabell) and INWE-BOKU (Erwin Schmid) and their staff conducted quantitative analyses based on the PASMA (Positive Agricultural and Forestry Sector Model of Austria) land-use model, which was supplemented with additional modules to quantitatively model the measures foreseeable for reducing greenhouse gas emissions in agriculture by 2030 and 2040.

 https://dafne.at/projekte/klilasz